 “You mean the one in your pocket there?”
 She pointed.
 Smiled.
-And saved me as I said, “Sure I’d like you to show me around.
+I was able to say, “Sure I’d like you to show me around.
 If it’s not too much trouble.
 I’m sure my parents would appreciate it.”
-Hold on.
-Did I say “my parents”?
+It came out as a flood and too late I realized I included “my parents.”
 Git.

 She smiled again.
 “Don’t they have a guide book of their own?”

 Yes.
 Goal is confirmed.
 Goal is confirmed.
-She was off for a couple of hours at two-thirty, if I wanted to stick around.
-I had to let my parents know what I was doing, so I told her I’d be back then.
+She was off for a couple of hours at two-thirty, she said, if I wanted to stick around.
+I had to let my folks know what I was up to, so I told her I would be back then.

-When I was, we sat at a small table by the bar.
+When I returned, we sat at a small table by the bar.
 We each had a coffee, mine with a little milk and sugar.
-She asked why I’d come back.
+She asked why I came back.

 “I really don’t know.
 It seemed like it was something I was supposed to do.”

-I told her about being dumped.
-She was easy to talk to.
+I told her about being dumped, and it was easy to tell her.
 “It’s why my parents took me to New York.
-‘Maybe a change of scenery would get him out of his funk,’ you know?”
+‘Maybe a change of scenery would get him out of his funk.
+You know?”

 “At least you didn’t find out two weeks before the wedding.”

 “Who’d kid about something like that?
 It’s one reason I came to New York.
-He’d been fucking my best friend, my maid-of-honor, for about two months.
+He’d been screwing my best friend, my maid-of-honor she was, for about two months.
 She felt guilty about it, you know, but they agreed that once he and I were married they were over.
 Until I found her knickers under his bed.”

 “Yeah.
 Ouch.
-They still were damp from her . . . you know.
-I’d always wondered why his libido seemed to have nosedived, but that was evidently only with me.
+They still were damp from her…you know.
+I had always wondered why his libido seemed to have nosedived, but that was evidently only with me.
 I have a cousin in the Bronx.
 It’s an Irish enclave.
 I called her—my cousin, the maid-of-honor already knew, I can tell you—I called my cousin to tell her the wedding was off.
 She asked why.
 I told her why.
 She told me I could hide out with her if I cut his balls off or if I just wanted to get away.
 Jerry was his name.
 Sonia was hers.
 The skank, not my cousin, who’s Deidre.
 Deidre got me this job about six months ago.
 It’s almost like home.
 Except I don’t worry about running into Jerry or the Skank.”

-I was curious, though I shouldn’t have said anything.
+I was curious, though I should not have said anything.

 “What happened with them?”